Ever stepped on the scale when you’re doing most everything right, only to find that it goes UP!? What’s going on?

 If you’re doing everything right, fat-burn will be fairly linear.
-(You’ll steadily burn 1 to 2lbs a week of fat, like clock-work).
-But that doesn’t mean the SCALE will show you 1-2lbs a week of loss.
+(You’ll steadily burn 1 to 2 pounds a week of fat, like clock-work).
+But that doesn’t mean the scale will show you 1 to 2 pounds a week of loss.
 The Whoosh Effect (definitely click that link to read how it works) means that the weight will come off in big chunks, rather than at steady intervals!
-You might even go 2 or 3 weeks without seeing the scale move, even though your body is steadily burning fat!
+You might even go 2 or 3 weeks without seeing the scale move, even though your body is steadily burning fat.

-In other words, the number on the scale IS NOT RELATED to how much fat you’ve burned!
+In other words, the number on the scale is in no way related to how much fat you’ve burned!

 What causes water-weight gain?

-Simply put: EVERYTHING!
+EVERYTHING!
 Water-weight fluctuations are a completely normal part of how your body self-regulates.
-That said, here’s a list of things that are known to cause major water weight increases (No kidding.. some of these things can cause the scale to go up anywhere from 2 to 10lbs in a single day).
+That said, here’s a list of things that are known to cause major water weight increases (no kidding.. some of these things can cause the scale to go up anywhere from 2 to 10lbs in a single day).